nitikaaggarwal/heartflow/README.md

 to successfully count the number of line segment groups.
 Note that while DFS is easy to code, it may not be the most efficient approach due to creation of recursion stack that could run deep.
-Computing reachability via DFS will be better.
+Computing reachability via BFS will be better.